 David continues to share his story and serve as a consultant and trainer nationwide.
 His audiences have included county mental health workers, students, staff and faculty at numerous schools and universities; first responders, law enforcement agencies, other nonprofit organizations; community members, cross-denominational clergy and church leaders/laypersons, missionaries and congregations at large.
 Training topics have included but are not limited to crisis intervention, best practices related to suicide prevention and intervention, substance abuse and treatment, introducing various models of care, how to navigate the mental health system, how to develop a mental health ministry or program, and individual case management practice.

 Melissa Mandani, BA, MS, Counseling – Co-founder.
 Melissa’s entire career has been in education and spans more than twenty years including secondary and post-secondary, 2-year and 4-year college and university settings.
-Since 2001, she has provided career, academic and personal counseling and she currently serves as a Counseling Faculty member at a local community college.
-She has taught in both public and private Christian schools/university settings.
+Since 2001, she has provided career, academic and personal counseling to college students and she has taught in both public and private Christian schools/university settings.
 She has also served as a frontline college student affairs professional, as a manager, trainer and administrator.
 She has served on numerous college advisory boards and brings a wealth of knowledge regarding curriculum development and online instructional design.
 Melissa has also studied and traveled extensively around the world and has a heart to serve communities that are under-resourced and lack access to care.
-She has a passion for global education and, in particular, the work of SFSG as she has several family members who are living with psychological disabilities and she is a survivor of suicide loss.
+She has a passion for global mental health outreach and education and, in particular, the work of SFSG as she has several family members who are living with psychological disabilities and she is a survivor of suicide loss.

 John DePaola, BA, MA, Clinical Psychology.
 John is a Licensed Marriage and Family Therapist (LMFT) and brings over twenty years of clinical and supervisory experience in higher education, community, church and nonprofit settings.
 He is the Founder and CEO of Family Matters, a private practice delivering counseling services in Orange County, CA. His experience in community mental health includes administering and evaluating an integrated mental health service delivery model.
 He has coordinated mental health outreach services with a team of chaplains, case managers, career coaches and other health professionals.
 As an advocate, John has worked extensively with homeless populations and teens suffering the effects of mental health challenges in the county welfare system.
 He has served as a Pastor providing direct oversight for church marriage and family enrichment and counseling ministries.
 Since 2012, he has also taught as an Adjunct Professor in the Pepperdine University Graduate School of Education and Psychology.
 John has seen the need for training in frontline settings and believes in the heart of this ministry.
 He joined the board of SFSG due to the love, passion and agreement of what it stands for.